hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ```
 Note: For Raspberry Pi users, details on accessing the command line can be found in the remote access documentation if not connecting with a screen and keyboard.

-## Step 4 Set up Cumulocity
+## Step 3 Set up Cumulocity

+In this step you set up Cumulocity so it receives data and shows it on the dashboard.
+It's recommended to start from here: [Getting started with Cumulocity](https://cumulocity.com/guides/users-guide/getting-started/)
+To create a free account go to:[Software AG Cloud](https://cumulocity.com/guides/users-guide/getting-started/)

+Next step is to add devices, taht can be done in different ways.
+You can add devices via device management, but als from the device itself, which I think is much easier.
+In Step 8 regeristring the gateway, from the device itself is explained.
+You can add extra functionlality to Cumulocity, like the possibility to send commands to the device.
+That can also be set-up from the device itself.
+That is alos explained in step 8.

-## Step 4 Build your process monitoring system set up application
+## Step 4 Set-up Client 1

-[Here](https://wiki.keyestudio.com/) you can find all instructions and [here](https://fs.keyestudio.com/KS0085) is the sample code to build the application on client 1.
-This tutorial and sample code are provided by Keyestudio.

-You first get an introduction to all the parts of the complete set.
-Then you start with downloading the Arduino software, needed to program the microcontroller.
-The instructions are based on Windows, but instructions for Apple are similar.

-Then to check if you can connect with the Arduino, you use an example sketch to test connectivity.

-After doing this, you are good to go!
-The tutorial then continues with a description of all the components and some sample code to test.
-There is also a good explanation of every piece of code available.
+In this step you upload some code to the Arduino which is used as Client 1.
+This code can be found [here].
+This code exsists of functions to read and control the sensors and actuaros connected to this device.
+Each function is triggered by a letter.
+So by sending a letter to this device an action will be taken, like starting a fan.
+Sending another letter wil stop the fan.

-The last step is to connect your IOS or Android device to the Bluetooth Module.
+Another function which is part of this application is to connect a mobile device via the Bluetooth Module.
-You have to download an app, with this app you can control and start/stop some of the components.

-you need to connect all the wires from the components to the expansion board, in the tutorial you will see a table to connect the components to the right ports.

-When this is done, it is time to upload the code to control all the components, which is available in the last step of the tutorial.

-When the sketch is uploaded, you can test all the different components one by one to see if they are connected in the right way.

-## Step 3a Change code to view data on dashboard

-To start and stop the different sensors, different letters (a-r) are being used.
-Later on, when building the dashboard we are going to uses these letters as well to control the process from the dashboard.

-On the dashboard I use the data coming from the following sensors:
+On the dashboard in Cumulocity the data from the following sensors is being displayed:
 * gas sensor.
 * humidity sensor.
 * light sensor.

-Therefore I added a line of code for each sensor:
+Here you see an expample for the gas sensor:

-Gas sensor (line 185): it sends the the value of gas to the console and the USB port when ``` i ``` is receiceved by the dashboard or the mobile device.
+Gas sensor (line 185): it sends the the value of gas to the console and serial port when ``` i ``` is receiceved by the dashboard or the mobile device.
 ```
 184 case 'i'://if val is character 'i'，program will circulate
 185      Serial.println((String)"Gas= "+gas);